-The S-TIR™technology is an adjustable cancer immunotherapy (ACI) platform that was originally developed by S-TARget therapeutics GmbH for the treatment of severe allergic diseases and out-licensed for oncology to OncoQR ML.
+The S-TIR™technology is an active checkpoint Control immunotherapy (ACCI) for the treatment of Cancer.
+The platform that was originally developed by S-TARget therapeutics GmbH for the treatment of severe allergic diseases and out-licensed for oncology to OncoQR ML.

 - Binding to plasmacytoid dendritic cells (pDCs) through specific interaction with FcgammaRIIa (CD32a), which facilitates enhanced and specific uptake of the vaccine by the relevant professional antigen presenting cells (APCs). pDCs are a rare subset of circulating dendritic cells which can be found in blood, skin and in peripheral lymphoid organs and which express both CD32 and TLR9.